 Avoid creating a logical value from a test for equality or inequality between two floating-point expressions.
 Use compiler options where available to detect such usage.

-Do not use floating-point variables as loop indices; use integer variables instead.
-(This relies on a deleted feature.)
+Do not use floating-point variables as loop indices, a deleted feature; use integer variables instead.
 A floating-point value can be computed from the integer loop variable as needed.

 Use intrinsic inquiry procedures to determine the limits of the representation in use when needed.